Battle of Sept-Îles: Background

-By mid-1943, the Battle of The Atlantic had swung the Allies’ way, and the Royal Navy went on the offensive.
-In August 1943, Plymouth Command was ordered to develop an operation to regularly harry German shipping, with a secondary aim of drawing German naval resources into a fight in order to destroy as many of the warships as possible before invading France.
+By mid-1943, the Battle of The Atlantic had been won and the Royal Navy went on the offensive.
+In August 1943, Plymouth Command was ordered to develop an operation to regularly harry German shipping, with a secondary aim of drawing German naval resources into a fight to destroy as many of the warships as possible before invading France.

-C-in-C Plymouth Vice-Admiral Ralph Leatham came up with Operation Tunnel, in basic terms, an offensive sweep along the coast of western France - the first being on the night of 5/6 September.
-Three more followed, with no incident recorded.
-Then of the night of 3/4 October, Hunt-class escort destroyers HMSs Limbourne, Tanatside and '’Wensleydale, plus fleet destroyers HMSs '’Grenville and '’Ulster exchanged fire with German ‘Elbing’ torpedo-boat destroyers T-22, T-23, T-25, T-27, with '’Grenville and '’Ulster suffering light structural damage.
-Four more Tunnels were ran between 13 and 18 October.
-The RN’s tactics were always the same, and so very predictable.
+C-in-C Plymouth, Vice-Admiral Ralph Leatham, devised Operation Tunnel, an offensive sweep along the coast of western France, the first being on the night of 5/6 September.
+Three more followed with no result.
+On the night of 3/4 October, Hunt-class escort destroyers HMS Limbourne, Tanatside and Wensleydale and the fleet destroyers HMS Grenville and Ulster exchanged fire with German 'Elbing'-type torpedo-boat destroyers T-22, T-23, T-25, T-27, with Grenville and Ulster suffering light structural damage.
+Four more Tunnels were run between 13 and 18 October.
+The British tactics became predictable.